Practical and emotional support

-If you have vulnerable family members, friends or neighbours, there are lots of ways you can stay in touch with them while you’re shielding.
+If you have vulnerable family members, friends or neighbours, there are lots of ways you can stay in touch with them while you’re staying at home.
 You could schedule regular calls (or video calls) in place of your usual face-to-face catch ups.
 Skype, Facetime, Google Duo, Zoom and Houseparty are just a few of the apps that allow you to video call several people at once.
 Regular texts or emails are a good way to check in, too.

 Some local councils are publishing information about local grocery delivery services on their websites.
 Another good way to stay updated is to follow local cafes or suppliers on social media, or type ‘local grocery delivery in my area’ into your search engine to see what comes up.

 You can still volunteer to help from home.
 In England, the NHS has launched the GoodSAM app, where people can sign-up to support vulnerable people with things like delivering food and medicines.
-If you’re shielding, there are also opportunities to make regular phone calls to check on people isolating at home.
+If you’re staying at home, there are also opportunities to make regular phone calls to check on people isolating at home.
 The service has temporarily paused recruitment to process the initial influx of applications, but it will update its web page when this changes.

 In Scotland, Ready Scotland has information about signing up to provide telephone support.

 In Wales, you can search for home-based volunteer opportunities on the Volunteering Wales website.

 In Northern Ireland, sign up to Volunteer Now to find remote volunteering opportunities.

 There are plenty of ways you can share other skills from home, too.
 Reach Volunteering is looking to connect skilled professionals with charities in need of extra resource during this difficult time.
 Join their online community to see if you could help.